AriannaHeartbell/AHKNUARIN702001_2023S1/README.md

 - d3~d6: momentum=0.9, lr= 0.006: 96.48%(d6)

 ## Limitation
-- Due to disconnection or session closure by Colab, I am unable to utilize multiprocessing during ensemble test(indicated by the 'num_workers' variable in the ensemble test code) or more model numbers for ensemble.
+- Due to frequent disconnection or session closure by Colab, I am unable to utilize multiprocessing during ensemble test(indicated by the 'num_workers' variable in the ensemble test code) or more model numbers for ensemble.
-- As a result of the limited GPU usage time provided by Colab, I am unable to run a high number of epochs
+- As a result of the limited GPU usage time provided by Colab and disconnection issue, I am unable to run a high number of epochs
-- I utilized both Colab Plus and Colab Free for training and testing purposes due to the limited GPU usage time.
+- I utilized both Colab Plus and Colab Free due to the limited GPU usage time.
 As a result, the runtime environment may not have been consistent throughout the entire process.

 ## Colab Running Environment (Plus)
 - GPU Device: Tesla T4